sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 ## Intro and Goals
 dltBCDX is a multi-protein complex embedded in the cell wall of gram-positive bacteria and is involved in decorating the outer surface of the cell wall with D-alanine residues.
 These D-alanines attach to LTAs (lipotechoic acid) on the extracellular surface and provide the bacterium with a positive charge, which protects the bacterium from attack by antibiotics or an immune response.

-Since D-alanine passes through the dltBCDX complex via sequential covalent interactions, it can't be modeled through a single simulation.
+Since D-alanine passes through the dltBCDX complex via sequential covalent interactions, it can`t be modeled through a single simulation.
 This tutorial is based on the preparation of dltB alone and dltBC simulations.

-We are going to prepare our system using various software packages, then initiate simulations on Savio (UC Berkeley's HPCC).
+We are going to prepare our system using various software packages, then initiate simulations on Savio (UC Berkeley`s HPCC).

 dltB has 415 residues (depends on species). dltBC has 415 (B) + 79 (C) residues.
-For both simulations, we will be using a POPC bilayer to simulate the bacterium cell wall, and Amber's FF14SB and TIP3P water model.
+For both simulations, we will be using a POPC bilayer to simulate the bacterium cell wall, and Amber`s FF14SB and TIP3P water model.

 Steps for setting up a simulation:
 1. Prepare protein